Troubled Paradise: Background and development

 In September 2019, after releasing a string of singles and having achieved a moderate success with tracks on TikTok, as well as ascending in social media as an emerging star in niches such as hyperpop and the Stan Twitter community, Slayyyter released her eponymous debut mixtape.
 A month before its release, the artist answered some online questions regarding the mixtape.
 In response to a fan asking if rock would be present on the mixtape, she replied that she would be "saving this style for S2", presumably referring to her then-upcoming debut studio album.
 Later, Slayyyter did indeed work with the genre in some of the Troubled Paradise tracks.
+Slayyyter stated that she named the album after the title track, "Troubled Paradise," as a condensed version of the phrase "trouble in paradise."
+The album’s visuals and sound were partly inspired by Gwen Stefani's Love.
+Angel.
+Music.
+Baby.
+(2004).
+The multi-genre nature of the album was intentional, a bid to show fans her diverse potential as an artist and to break away from her past Y2K and bimbo aesthetics.

 In September 2019, a few days before the release of Slayyyter, the singer was questioned on Twitter about a popular unreleased track among fans she had mentioned and played before, "Doghouse" (later, "Dog House").
 The answer was "yes :} will be finished for s1 deluxe edition".
 Months after that, she continued to tease fans with a taste of what was coming, having teased "Doghouse" almost in full while livestreaming on Instagram.
 Some other rumors also started spreading about what songs would be included in Slayyyter's next record.
 Known tracks at the time (late 2019 and early 2020) were "Talk to Me", "ID", "Dangerous", "Villain" and "Heaven".
 None of those tracks, with the exception of "Villain" and "Dog House", were added to the final tracklist of Troubled Paradise.
 It is also worth noting that since the release of her first demos on SoundCloud, around 2018, the release of her debut mixtape and Mini Tour in 2019, until the release of Troubled Paradise in 2021, Slayyyter gained enough popularity to obtain a loyal fanbase.
+"Serial Killer" was one of the first songs Slayyyter ever wrote, which she brought back for this album.